 Field books can date back more than 160 years.
 Older books may show place names and physical features (eg pa sites, hills, houses, etc).
 They are typically bound volumes.

 LINZ holds all field books, as part of the cadastral survey database.
-The originals of 800 of the earliest field books have been digitised and are now held by Archives New Zealand.
+North Island Field books up to 1972 and some South Island field books have been digitised and are viewable online.